isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The C++11 initializer list rules eliminates the need for many constructors.
+The C++11 initializer list rule eliminates the need for many constructors.
 For example:

     struct Rec2{
         string s;